 In the desert, I like to serve Lillet on the rocks with an orange peel spiral as an apéritif.
 I make a delicious Caesar salad, which is an excellent accompaniment to cold roasted chicken at a casual pool party.

 Trina, her husband Jonathan Skow, Jurnee Smollett, Josiah Bell, and Cameron Silver

-What’s your favorite summer centerpiece?
+What’s your favorite centerpiece?